Air Canada masked stowaway case: Asylum for stowaway

 The stowaway's identity was not disclosed to the public, and a publication ban was put on any identifying information.
 After being arrested, the unidentified man claimed asylum and therefore could not be prosecuted for illegally entering Canada; nevertheless, he was detained for three months in a medium security prison.

 The man's lawyer, Dan McLeod, requested a media ban on the asylum hearings to protect his client.
 "This is an extremely unusual case in that there has been an extremely serious and potentially dangerous leak about a refugee claimant by an unknown Canada Border Services official," McLeod told the adjudicator, referring to the CBSA intelligence alert that was leaked to the media.
 The lawyer also alleged that his client was being singled out, and that officials put his client in danger by leaking a photo of his client to the media with only his eyes covered, thereby "parading a prisoner who's completely at the mercy and control of the Canadian government."

 At a December 8, 2010 Immigration and Refugee Board hearing in Vancouver, the man's attorney asked that he be released on bond to stay with a family friend in Ontario.
 The CBSA's representative said that he should be held pending further confirmation of his identity.
 The refugee board's adjudicator stated that the man was a flight risk, but was willing to consider releasing him in the future with a significant cash bond, and ordered the man to stay in detention until at least January 5.

 At a February 3, 2011 Immigration and Refugee Board hearing, the man said that Snakeheads helped him get into Canada, and told him what to say when he arrived.
 It is believed the man's family paid up to $45,000 to the smugglers.
 At a February 11, 2011 follow-up hearing, the adjudicator stated that he was kept in detention because of concerns that a large debt would cause him not to appear, and, "though you did use a smuggling operation to get to Canada, your debt to them appears to have been paid.
 There is no evidence that you would continue to be vulnerable to them in this regard....I find no reason that you cannot now be influenced in a positive way specially by the person who has not only come to your aid and has a connection to your father, and he has given you his trust based upon his connection without any familial obligation to do so."
-The man was ordered released on $5,000 bond to a Chinese-Canadian person with ties to his family in the Fujian Province of China, and had to report weekly to the Canada Border Services Agency in Toronto.
+The man was ordered released on $5,000 bond to a Chinese-Canadian person with ties to his family in Fujian, China, and had to report weekly to the Canada Border Services Agency in Toronto.